RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_CrosslinkerMover_type.md

 -   **constraints_energy_filter_multiplier**: This is a multiplier for the constraints energy cutoff filter.
 Higher values make the filter less stringent.
 Default 1.0.
 -   **filter_by_final_energy**: At the end of this protocol, should this mover exit with error status if the final energy is above a user-defined cutoff?
 Default false.
 -   **final_energy_cutoff**: If we are exiting with error status if the final energy is too high, this is the energy cutoff.
 Default 0.0.
 -   **residue_selector**: (REQUIRED) A previously-defined residue selector that has been set up to select the residues that will be cross-linked.
+The name of a previously declared residue selector or a logical expression of AND, NOT (!), OR, parentheses, and the names of previously declared residue selectors.
+Any capitalization of AND, NOT, and OR is accepted.
+An exclamation mark can be used instead of NOT.
+Boolean operators have their traditional priorities: NOT then AND then OR.
+For example, if selectors s1, s2, and s3 have been declared, you could write: 's1 or s2 and not s3' which would select a particular residue if that residue were selected by s1 or if it were selected by s2 but not by s3.
 -   **scorefxn**: (REQUIRED) A scorefunction to use for packing, energy-minimization, and filtering.
 If constraints are turned off in this score function, they will be turned on automatically at apply time.

 ---